cristinae/WikiTailor/lump/lump-aq-textextraction/README.md

 DEPENDENCIES
 ------------

-lump2-aq-check for checking the parameters introduced when calling the
+lump-aq-basics for checking the parameters introduced when calling the
-	classes/method
+	classes/method, saving and opening files, logging, accesing a tf-storing class

-lump2-aq-config to get access to the MySQL database with the Wikipedia
+lump-aq-wikilink to get access to the MySQL database with the Wikipedia
 	preprocessed dumps

-lump2-aq-io for saving and opening files

-lump2-aq-log

-lump2-ir-retrievalmodels

-lump2-aq-struct for accesing a tf-storing class
+lump-ir-retrievalmodels

-lump2-ie-textprocessing for standard text preprocessing
+lump-ie-textprocessing for standard text preprocessing

 THIRDPARTIES: